- MiniMed® 670G INSULIN PUMP 3.0 ML

 If you believe water has entered your pump or you observe any other possible pump malfunction, check your blood glucose, and treat blood glucose per your healthcare professional as necessary.
 You should always contact your healthcare professional if you experience excessively high or low blood glucose levels, or if you have any questions about your care.
 Regarding the pump, contact Medtronic for further assistance.
 Australia: 1800 777 808, NZ: 0800 333 444

-You can continue to use the MiniMed® 640G insulin pump as normal during your flight.
-Before traveling outside of the European Union, check the compatibility of the radio frequency (RF) used by the pump with existing regulations your destination country.
+You can continue to use the MiniMed® 670G insulin pump as normal during your flight.
+Before traveling overseas, check the compatibility of the radio frequency (RF) used by the pump with existing regulations your destination country.

 If you are using the CGM function of the pump, International standards and U.S. Federal Communications Commission (FCC) regulations require that devices using radio frequency capabilities should not be used on an aircraft.
 Therefore you must disconnect the GuardianLink transmitter from the glucose sensor.
 Note that it is not sufficient to turn off the CGM feature because the GuardianLink transmitter will continue to transmit on the RF unless disconnected from the glucose sensor.
 If you need to test your glucose levels while in flight, you will need to do this manually using your BG meter.